 The initial data collection effort is focused first on untreated concrete bridge decks and then on treated concrete bridge decks.
 Data collection for joints and bearings occurs concurrently with deck evaluations which permits addressing several of the LTBP Program's high priority issues concurrently.
 As time progresses the program will expand to include additional bridges and will collect data more efficiently in subsequent cycles.

 Mining bridge documentation and legacy data provides a broader context and comparative framework for the reference and cluster bridges (see below) and allows for the identification of potential trends that may merit further examination.

 Bridge performance is a multifaceted issue involving performance of: materials and protective systems, individual components of the bridge, and the structural system as a whole.
 The LTBP Program was initiated to collect, store, and analyze the data necessary to better understand high priority bridge performance issues.
-The success of the program depends first on identifying the most important performance issues that bridge owners face.
-To identify these issues, input was sought from those bridge owners and other key stakeholders.
-As part of this outreach, bridge experts in 15 State transportation departments were interviewed and asked to name the performance issues in their bridge inventory that are most common and/or most difficult to solve.
+The success of the program depends on identifying the most important performance issues that bridge owners face.
+To identify these issues, feedback was sought from those bridge owners and other key stakeholders.
+As part of this outreach, bridge experts from 15 State transportation departments were interviewed and asked to name the performance issues in their bridge inventory that are most common and/or most difficult to solve.
 The findings of these interviews are included in report FHWA-HRT-14-052, LTBP High Priority Bridge Performance Issues, published in 2014.